 Now that the crowds are fewer, this is the perfect time to go it alone and get to know the city on a local level… All by yourself!
 So pack up your day bag, grab your camera and head out to one of the lesser-known corners of the French capital.
 After all, it’s in these moments which Paris truly reveals itself to you… For more solo inspiration in Paris, check out my solo traveller’s guide to Paris.

 Another annual tradition during Paris in October is that of the ‘Nuit Blanche’.
-Literally translated as the ‘white night,’ on the 5th October quite literally hundreds of Parisian attractions, museums, and cultural centres will remain open all night.
+Literally translated as the ‘white night,’ on Saturday the 1st October 2022 (estimated date, to be confirmed) quite literally hundreds of Parisian attractions, museums, and cultural centres will remain open all night.

 On this night, there will also be other installations for you to enjoy.
 Four landmarks/ areas of the city (Île Saint Louis, La Villette, La Porte Dorée, and Invalides) will all have open-air displays to enjoy and will be known as ‘constellations’ on the night.

-Known as ‘FIAC’ for short, the 46th version of the art fair will be held at the Grand Palais from the 17th of October until the 20th 0f October 2019.
+Known as ‘FIAC’ for short, the 46th version of the art fair was held at the Grand Palais from the 21st of October until the 24th 0f October 2021.
+2022 dates are still to be confirmed.
 Featuring all kinds of installations, modern art pieces, and contemporary design from all over the world, this is a can’t-be-missed for all fans of art exhibitions.

 If you’re a fan of all things costume-related and dressing up for Halloween, then you may well want to head out on the ReR A and take the train to Disneyland Paris.
-After all, the entirety of the month of October is dedicated to all things spooky in the land of fairytales.
+After all, the entirety of the month of October is dedicated to all things spooky in the land of fairytales, including daily Halloween themed parades.
 And, if you want to purchase your ticket in advance, then you can do so here!